-Ida B. Wells was born into slavery in Holly Springs, Mississippi, just months prior to emancipation in 1862.
-Her parents died of yellow fever when she was 14, and Wells, though minimally educated, began teaching to support her seven younger sisters and brothers.
-She somehow managed to keep her family together, graduate from Rust College, and secure a teaching position in Memphis in 1888.
+Ida B. Wells was born into slavery in Holly Springs, Mississippi, just months prior to emancipation in 1863.
+Her parents died of yellow fever when she was sixteen, and Wells, though minimally educated, began teaching to support her five younger siblings.
+She somehow managed to keep her family together, attend Rust University (now Rust College), and secure a teaching position in Memphis in 1888.

-When she was 22, Wells defied a conductor’s order in Tennessee to move to a segregated railroad car and was forcibly removed.
-She won a lawsuit (later overturned) against the railroad and, from that point on, worked consistently to overcome injustices to people of color and to women.
-In 1889 she became co-owner of a Memphis newspaper, the Free Speech and Headlight.
-Her editorials protesting the lynching of three black friends led to a boycott of white businesses, the destruction of her newspaper office, and threats against her life.
-Undeterred, she carried her anti-lynching crusade to Chicago and published Southern Horrors: Lynch Law in All Its Phases, which documented racial lynching in America.
+When she was twenty-one, traveling in Tennessee, Wells defied a conductor’s order to move to a segregated railroad car and was forcibly removed.
+She won a lawsuit against the railroad (which was later reversed) and, from that point on, worked tirelessly to overcome injustices to people of color and to women.
+In 1889, she became co-owner of a Memphis newspaper, the Free Speech and Headlight.
+Her editorials protesting the lynching of three Black friends led to a boycott of white businesses, the destruction of her newspaper office, and threats against her life.
+Undeterred, she carried her anti-lynching crusade to Chicago and published Southern Horrors: Lynch Law in All Its Phases (1892), documenting racial lynching in America.

-In 1895, when she married Ferdinand L. Barnett, attorney and owner of the Conservator, Chicago’s first black newspaper, she hyphenated her name, making it Wells-Barnett.
-Though married and the eventual the mother of four children, Wells-Barnett continued to write and organize.
+In 1895, when she married Ferdinand L. Barnett, attorney and owner of The Conservator, Chicago’s first Black newspaper, she hyphenated her name, making it Wells-Barnett.
+Though married and eventually the mother of four children, Wells-Barnett continued to write and organize.
 She was a founder of the National Association for the Advancement of Colored People (NAACP), marched in the parade for universal suffrage in Washington, D.C.
-(1913), and established the Negro Fellowship League for black men and the first kindergarten for black children in Chicago.
+(1913), and established the Negro Fellowship League for Black men and the first kindergarten for Black children in Chicago.

-She did not succeed in her crusade to get Congress to pass anti-lynching laws during her lifetime, but her efforts as a writer and activist dedicated to social change and justice established her as one of the most forceful and remarkable women of her time.
-Ida B. Wells died in Chicago.
-She once said: “One had better die fighting against injustice than die like a dog or a rat in a trap.”
+Wells did not succeed in her crusade to get Congress to pass anti-lynching laws during her lifetime, but her efforts as a writer and activist dedicated to justice and social change established her as one of the most forceful and remarkable women of her time.
+Ida B. Wells died in Chicago on March 25, 1931.
+She once said, “One had better die fighting against injustice than die like a dog or a rat in a trap.”